Waste management guidelines

 Bin storage areas must comply with the following;

-• The surfacing of the route the operatives will take between the bin storage/collection area and the vehicle should have a hard, smooth and continuous finish.
+- The surfacing of the route the operatives will take between the bin storage/collection area and the vehicle should have a hard, smooth and continuous finish.
+Gravel/loose material surfaces are not suitable.

-• If locks are to be fitted to any doors or gates at bin storage areas, these should be of a standard ‘Fire Brigade’ pattern.
-If a keypad and code is to be used for gaining access, then developers and site managers should be aware that the code will be shared with a number of collection staff.
+- If locks are to be fitted to any doors or gates at bin storage areas, these should be either combination or keypad style with a code.
+Developers and site managers should be aware that the code will be held within our collection records and shared with a number of collection staff to ensure ease of access.
+Individual patterned, physical keys or security fobs will not be accepted or permitted.
 All arrangements must be agreed with Reading Borough Council prior to installation.

 3.7 Designated Collection Points

-In locations where it is not practicable for architects to provide full access to the bin storage areas a separate designated collection point must be provided.
+In locations where it is not practicable for architects to provide full access to the bin storage areas a separate designated collection point must be provided within the boundary of the development.

-To minimise the potential for delays to collections, the designated collection area should be large enough for all the refuse and recycling bins to be positioned ready for collection at the same time.
+To minimise the potential for delays to collections, the designated collection area should be large enough for all the general waste and recycling bins to be positioned ready for collection at the same time.

 Adequate arrangements must be provided for the collection vehicle to remain at its loading point for an extended period, particularly where a significant number of bins are to be emptied at the same time.
 Site managers should ensure that no other access is required to or through the designated collection point on the scheduled day of collection.